UnibaGEO/UGLC_point/README.md

 ----------------------------------------------------------------------------------------------------------------

 ## :red_circle: Publication Notice
-The catalogue, along with its associated analyses, methodologies, and results, is planned for publication by Summer 2025.\
+The catalogue, along with its associated analyses, methodologies, and results, is planned for publication by Spring 2025.\
 This release will include comprehensive documentation and datasets, making the information fully accessible to the scientific community and the public.\
 Stay tuned for updates as we approach the release date.